nanos-world/docs/scripting/common/functions/Actor.rst

   * -
     - :term:`boolean`
+    - IsNetworkDistributed()
+    - Gets if the actor is network distributed.
+Only actors being network distributed can be set network authority.

+  * -
+    - :term:`boolean`
     - IsValid()
     - Returns if this entity is valid (i.e. wasn't destroyed and points to a valid entity)